-Your words likely don't have the impact that you intend them to have, and this can be problematic, particularly in the workplace.
+Your words often don't have the impact you intend them to--which can be problematic, especially in the workplace.

 “That’s not what I meant!”

 How many times have you said those words in your lifetime?
-We begin every conversation with a particular intent - what we mean to say - however, intent doesn’t guarantee that your message will be received the way you anticipated.
-The impact- what the other person hears, feels, and understands- can often be far from its original intention.
+We begin every conversation with a particular intent, or what we mean to say.
+But intent doesn’t guarantee that your message will be received the way you expected.
+The impact--what the other person hears, feels, and understands--can often differ greatly from your original intention.

-In summary, intent refers to what you thought you were doing, whereas impact is how others perceived what you were doing.
+In short, intent is what you mean to do, whereas impact is how others perceive what you do.

 The road to hell is paved with good intentions.

 Intent and impact can dictate not only working relationships, but the entire workplace dynamic as well.
-When the two are aligned, people feel heard and understood, which boosts morale and efficiency.
-When the intent does not match the impact, however, people can feel hurt or angry, and more often than not, results in conflict and miscommunication.
-Some examples include:
+When the two align, people feel heard and understood, which boosts productivity and morale.
+But when intent and impact differ, people can feel hurt or angry--which often results in conflict and miscommunication.
+Consider these examples:

-Intent is personal and is very much tied to who you inherently are at your core.
+Intent is personal, and tied to who you inherently are at your core.
 If you’re a helpful person, your intent is likely to help people.
-If you like to focus on goals, your intent is likely to direct people towards accomplishing goals.
+If you're goal-oriented, your intent is likely to move people toward accomplishing goals.

-While impact is typically not personal, it can certainly feel that way, and when the impact is hurtful, you may feel inclined to defend yourself so that the other person knows that wasn’t your intent.
-However, taking a defensive stance can in fact exacerbate the situation.
+While impact is rarely personal, it can certainly feel that way--and when the impact is hurtful, you may well feel inclined to defend yourself so the other person understands that wasn’t your intent.
+But being defensive can exacerbate the situation.

-As a basic example, imagine that you’re at your desk and you decide to save time by quickly rolling your chair over to the printer to grab a paper.
-In the process, you roll over your co-worker’s foot and they cry out in pain and ask, “what did you do that for?”
-Your natural response may be to defend yourself and shout back, “I didn’t mean to!”
+Imagine you’re at your desk and decide to roll your chair over to the printer to grab a paper.
+In the process, you roll over your co-worker’s foot.
+When they cry out in pain and ask, “What did you do that for?”, you instinct may be to defensively shout back, “I didn’t mean to!”

-The solution here is to turn your focus to the recipient opposed to your feelings.
+Instead, focus on the recipient instead of yourself.
 “I’m so sorry!
 Are you ok?”
-The fact is that your actions hurt them, whether you meant to hurt them or not.
-It does not mean you’re a hurtful person.
+The fact is that your actions hurt them, whether you meant to or not.
+It doesn't mean you’re a hurtful person.

-When someone explains the impact, they’re referring to their own experience and perception of your actions, and when you respect their experience, you can respond in a way that encourages further communication and connection rather than alienation and resentment.
+When someone says your impact was hurtful, they’re referring to their own experience and perception of your actions.
+By respecting their experience, you can respond in a way that fosters communication and connection, rather than alienation and resentment.

-Communication is never easy, and a conversation can quickly turn south in a million different ways.
-Our words, non-verbal cues, timing, tone, and everything in between can easily take things off course.
+Communication is never easy, and a conversation can quickly go south in many different ways.
+Our words, non-verbal cues, timing, and tone (among other variables) can easily veer things off course.

-Add to that all our individual differences: gender, background, culture.
-Different people absorb, perceive and respond to the same information in different ways, so the impact of your words or actions will vary depending on who you’re talking to.
+Our individual differences--namely gender, background, and culture--also factor in.
+Different people absorb, perceive, and respond to the same information in different ways, so the impact of your words or actions will vary depending on whom you’re talking to.

 Communication is an art, not a science.
-With such a broad diversity of people in our lives that we interact with on a regular basis, we can never know exactly what to say and how to say it to ensure that the impact matches our intent.
-We will make mistakes, and we have the opportunity to educate and better ourselves in the process.
+With such a broad array of people in our lives that we interact with on a regular basis, we can never know exactly what to say and how to say it to ensure the impact of our words matches our intent.
+We will make mistakes, but we can learn from them, and educate and better ourselves in the process.

 Subscribe to our newsletter for regular insight and news